-- I bought an intervalometer for the trip, which I could just set a fixed time interval and take pictures of the sky in case there’re the dancing lights.
+- I bought an intervalometer for the trip, which I could just set a fixed time interval and take pictures of the sky in case there are dancing lights.
 Originally I booked a room with the view of the lake so I could set the camera in my room and take photos all night.
-It was later I decided to change hotels so finally, I had no chance using it L… Maybe some other time I could use this tool?
+It was later I decided to change hotels so finally, I had no chance of using it L… Maybe some other time I could use this tool?

 Tip for taking photos of Northern Lights:

 To take beautiful photos of the Northern Lights – you need a great camera and tools (I never see people can do it with their iPhones).
 Anyway, just Google it, you probably would see a lot of information about photography, and below are some specifications, and dos and don’ts:

 - Your tripod: wrap it up to keep it warm (for prolonged exposure to the cold, your tripod might be frozen and you will have to let it go), you may need a heavier tripod (although my light one worked just fine, it’s not as windy out at night), and choose a taller one so you don’t have to look back up from the screen for every photo you take